Parsl/parsl/docs/devguide/roadmap.rst

     * **libsubmit (to be renamed) provides this functionality.**
     * **A shared filesystem is assumed; data staging (of files) is not yet supported.**
 * **The Data Flow Kernel (DFK) schedules Parsl task execution (based on dataflow).**
+* **Class-based config definition (v0.6.0)**
+* **Singleton config, and separate DFK from app definitions (v0.6.0)**
+* Class-based app definition

 Data management
 ---------------

 * **File abstraction to support representation of local and remote files.**
-* Support for a variety of common data access protocols (e.g., **local**, HTTP, **Globus(v0.5.0)**).
+* **Support for a variety of common data access protocols (e.g., FTP, HTTP, Globus) (v0.6.0)**.
-* Input/output staging models that support transparent movement of data from source to a location on which it is accessible for compute.
-This includes staging to/from the client (script execution location), service (pilot job controller location), and worker node.
+* **Input/output staging models that support transparent movement of data from source to a location on which it is accessible for compute.
+This includes staging to/from the client (script execution location) and worker node (v0.6.0)**.
-* Support for creation of a sandbox and execution within this environment for systems without a shared file system, to isolate data and simplify script code.
-Sandbox execution can optionally be turned off in extreme scale environments.
+* Support for creation of a sandbox and execution within the sandbox.
+* Multi-site support including transparent movement between sites.
+* Support for systems without a shared file system (point-to-point staging).
 * Support for data caching at multiple levels and across sites.

 .. todo::